7heMech/Replit-Storage/README.md

 > `set(String key, Any value)`

 Sets a key to a value.
-Returns Client.

 > `delete(String key)`

 Deletes a key.
-Returns Client.

 > `list(Object config?)`